www.newarkphotoclub.com

 [Credit goes to the Yorkshire Photographic Union upon whose definitions this was based.]

-N&EMPF Definition of Narrative Sequences
+Definition of Narrative Sequences

 • A story or account of events, experiences, whether true or fictitious;